guhjy/TCGAome/README.md

 - param topN Indicates the top number of variables to select on MCIA and sPLS results (default: 5).
 It will select N variables on each of the data types, on each of the three first components and on each extreme of range, that is a maximum of 2*3*2*N, considering that there might be overlap between components.
 - param spls_selection_method Indicates the method for variable selection on sPLS results.
 One of "correlation" or "loadings" (default: "loadings").
 Loadings method will choose those variables maximizing variance across the samples, while correlation method will choose those variables with a higher correlation with other variables, that is those variables more distant to the origin in the correlation plot.
 - param GO_similarity_measure The similarity measured employed to cluster and visualize GO terms, one in "Resnik", "Lin", "Rel", "Jiang", "Wang", "UI", "binary", "bray-curtis", "cosine", "all" (default: "Wang")
-- param GOA_search_universe The GOA universe to use in functional similarity measures (i.e.: only aplicable to "binary", "bray-curtis", "cosine", "UI"), one in "human", "uniprot", "gene_list" (default: "human")
+- param GOA_search_universe The GOA universe to use in functional similarity measures (i.e.: only applicable to "binary", "bray-curtis", "cosine", "UI"), one in "human", "uniprot", "gene_list" (default: "human")
 - param enrichment_significance_threshold The threshold to consider a GO enrichment result as significant (default: 0.01)
 - param GO_ontology The GO ontology on which to perform the enrichment, one of "BP", "MF", "CC" (default: BP)
 - param multiple_test_adjustment Flag to run multiple test adjustment on GO enrichment results (default: F)